Mohammad-Montazeri/Robotics-and-Mechatronics/README.md

 |  03   |   103.5   |  03   |    NA     |

 # Contact
-Feel free to contact me using my [email](mohammadmontazeri313@gmail.com) or Telegram [ID](https://t.me/MohammadSaeed) if there is any question, problem, or regard on this matter.
+Feel free to contact me using my Linkedin [profile](https://www.linkedin.com/in/mohammad-montazeri-90ba55249),ٍ Email [address](mailto:mohammadmontazeri313@gmail.com) or Telegram [ID](https://t.me/MohammadSaeed) if there is any question, problem, or regard on the matter of this course and the provided contents.